vircadia/vircadia-docs-sphinx/docs/source/create/avatars/find-avatars.rst

 4. In the Avatar window, click the link icon next to your current avatar.
 Paste the copied FST file's URL and click 'Confirm'.

 .. image:: _images/avatar-link.png

 5. Test your avatar by moving around and using the **Emote** app.

 If something doesn't look right, you can tweak your avatar in Unity, then update it with the High Fidelity menu.
-If everything looks good, you need to `host your avatar <../host-avatar>`_ then `change the URL <../../../explore/personalize-experience/change-avatar#use-your-own-custom-avatar>`_ to point to your hosted version.
+If everything looks good, you need to :doc:`host your avatar <host-avatar>` then `change the URL <../../explore/personalize/change-avatar.html#use-your-own-custom-avatar>`_ to point to your hosted version.

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Troubleshooting Tips